 Municipal Services Center Park is located adjacent to the Municipal Services Center Building at 12781 Velp Ave..
 This park offers playground equipment suitable for children ages 2-12 years and has a crushed gravel path that extends from Vince Lane to the park.
 The blue house immediately to the east of the park is occupied by the Howard Suamico Historical Society and has additional parking available near the farmhouse, in addition to parking at the Municipal Services Center.

 Vickery-Docter Park is a 4-acre park located adjacent to Velp Avenue and the Suamico River in "downtown" Suamico.
 This site is privately owned, but is open to public use for picnicking and fishing.
 There are two picnic tables available for use.

 Fireman's Park is a small, half-acre park adjacent to the Suamico River on Riverside Drive.
-The park is undeveloped but provides fishermen and canoe access to the Suamico River.
+The park is undeveloped but provides fishermen and canoe/kayak access to the Suamico River.